 I first spotted ZARA in 1997 and have over the years watch it grow to the biggest street fast fashion brand in the world.
 I regret giving my ZARA clothes away during those first few years.
 Its quality was so much better.
 This is very common amongst fashion brands when they first come out.

 I have not shopped at ZARA for almost 3 years and I live in a city where ZARA is the cheapest in the world.
 But I do go in there to have a peak and am impressed with the design and price of the clothing on sale.
 I know which luxury brands they have copied too.
-One touch and look at the fabric and it is a clear reminder of why I don’t buy a thing.
+One-touch and look at the fabric and it is a clear reminder of why I don’t buy a thing.
 How many people have this will power?

 The quality in 2019, is at its worse for me.
 I know the clothes won’t last after a few washes.

 Last week I was strolling in Barcelona the home to some of the best and massive ZARA stores in the world.
-ZARA Barcelona Spain sell items that no other part of the world will get access too.
+ZARA Barcelona Spain sells items that no other part of the world will get access too.
 The shopping experience is lovely, and the stores are located in stunning historical buildings.
 ZARA owns or rents the best boutiques generally around the globe in any city.
 To date I rarely see an empty ZARA store, it is always booming.

 I started to have a melt down as I knew why when dresses like this come out, the battle of sustainable fashion message of buying less will never succeed.
 Who could resist this dress at 80 euro why would I?
 It can be worn all day and all night long.
 I had lost the eco-friendly plot this dress was mine.